telerik/winforms-docs/controls/sparkline/series/sparkscatterseries.md

 # SparkScatterSeries

 Unlike Categorical series, ScatterSeries plots its data upon two numerical axes.
-Scatter series identify the position of each ScatterDataPoint using two numerical values - XValue and YValue for the horizontal and vertical axes respectively, just like in the typical Cartesian coordinate system.
-Here is how to create two ScatterSeries and populate them manually:
+Scatter series identify the position of each __ScatterDataPoint__ using two numerical values - __XValue__ and __YValue__ for the horizontal and vertical axes respectively, just like in the typical Cartesian coordinate system.
+Here is how to create two __SparkScatterSeries__ and populate them manually:

 #### Create SparkScatterSeries